sporto/awesome-elm/README.md

 * [Composing Features and Behaviours in the Elm Architecture](https://github.com/foxdonut/adventures-reactive-web-dev/tree/master/client-elm#composing-features-and-behaviours-in-the-elm-architecture) - An article describing how to organize code that follows the Elm architecture into independent features, how to communicate between features, and how to group some of these features together to assemble larger features.
 * [Elm & Components](https://medium.com/p/elm-components-3d9c00c6c612) - A blog post describing a possible approach to reducing TEA boilerplate.
 Useful for component libraries and anyone interested in seeing the amazing things you can do with function types.
 * [Getting Started with Elm](https://medium.com/@diamondgfx/getting-started-with-elm-11d7a53b1a78) - Series of Elm education tutorials.
+* [Elm & Guarantees](https://medium.com/@debois/elm-guarantees-92a66679f7bd) - a realistic look at where Elm is and isn’t superior to other options.

 **[:arrow_up: back to top](#table-of-contents)**